seyuboglu/milieu/README.md

 *Sabri Eyuboglu, Marinka Zitnik and Jure Leskovec*

-This repository includes our PyTorch implementation of *Mutual Interactors*, a machine learning algorithm for node-set expansion in large networks.
-The algorithm is motivated by the structure of disease-associated proteins, drug targets and protein functions in molecular networks, and can be used to  predict molecular phenotypes *in silico*.
+This repository includes our PyTorch implementation of *Mutual Interactors*, a machine learning algorithm for expanding node-sets in large networks.

+A *node-set* is any group of nodes that are all associated with some common concept.
+To *expand* a node-set is to predict what other nodes might also be associated with that concept.
+For example, in a protein-protein interaction network, the set of proteins known to be associated with Lymphoma make up a node-set.
+By expanding this node-set, we are predicting which proteins might also be associated with Lymphoma.

+*Mutual Interactors'* design is informed by the molecular network structure of proteins associated with the same disease.
+Proteins targetted by the same drug and proteins with the same function also share this network structure.
+In this way, *Mutual Interactors* is a method tailored to molecular phenotype prediction in molecular networks.
+At the same time, it is a general method applicable wherever the mutual interactor principle applies.
 For a detailed description of the algorithm, please see our [paper](TODO).

-We include software that makes it easy to **reproduce** *all* the experiments described in the paper.
+In this repository, we also include software that makes it easy to **reproduce** *all* the experiments described in the paper.
 Each experiment has a designated class in the `milieu.paper.experiment` module.
-We also provide implementations of several **baseline** network-based disease protein prediction methods, including DIAMOnD, Random Walks and GCN.
+We also provide implementations of several **baseline** node-set expansion methods, including DIAMOnD, Random Walks and GCN.

 <p align="center">